 Hearing her sister’s fellowship, Wang Ran realized that the reason she and her husband hadn’t been able to get along well and were always in conflict was that she had been corrupted by Satan and she was full of corrupt, satanic dispositions, such as arrogance and self-importance.
 She wanted to be dominant in all things and always felt that she was right and the other person was wrong; she found it very difficult to accept others’ viewpoints or suggestions.
 It occurred to her that it wasn’t just about doing housework or cooking, but it was also about child-rearing—she always thought that her own notions and views were correct and wanted her husband to listen to her, to do things her way.
 If he didn’t listen to her, she would either scold him or refuse to acknowledge him, but she never took the initiative to humbly admit an error.
 She wasn’t tolerant or patient with her husband, but instead always complained that he didn’t take her feelings into account, and as a result, they frequently initiated “battles,” and then began a cold war.
 This threw their lives into pain, and their family members were also very worried for them, and at their wits’ ends.
 Wang Ran also realized why so many once-happy families had ended up disintegrating.
 It was because they had been corrupted by Satan and they were living based on their corrupt satanic dispositions, making them incredibly arrogant, self-important, selfish, and despicable.
 Everyone was living for their own personal benefit, and couldn’t help but have frequent conflict even with those who were most near and dear to them.
 No one gave in to anyone else and would even become bitter enemies, cutting off contact for the rest of their days.
 Only then did Wang Ran realize how harmful a satanic disposition is for people, and that she could no longer live her life based on that.

 Wang Ran later read the following two passages of fellowship: “In order for people to interact normally with one another, they must possess a few principles of practice.
 These principles should not only include not taking advantage of others, not harming others, but having some love.
 They further include having a conscience and rationality, helping one another, showing tolerance to one another, caring for others, letting others benefit in all situations, considering others, not just caring about yourself, showing compassion for others’ weaknesses, and forgiving the transgressions of others.
-If we have these few principles, we will be able to build a normal relationship with others and we will be able to live in harmony with each other” (The Fellowship From the Above).
+If we have these few principles, we will be able to build a normal relationship with others and we will be able to live in harmony with each other” (“Which Problems One Should Resolve Primarily in Reading God’s Words” in the fellowship from the above).
 And: “A husband and wife rely on their consciences to maintain a proper relationship.
 Without a conscience, they won’t have any feelings for each other, and if you lack reason, there’s no way to manage a marital relationship.
 If you have a conscience and reason, then your actions will show your spouse that you’re a good person, and they will admire your character and will be better to you.
 If they don’t admire your actions, if they don’t approve of them, if you lack love, humanity, and conscience, then they’ll find you distasteful.
 So, interpersonal relationships are sustained by conscience and reason, and without these things, people cannot have proper relationships with others” (“Only With the Truth Can One Shred His Corrupt Human Nature and Live Out Normal Humanity” in Sermons and Fellowship on Entry Into Life (VI)).